Charge-dependent azimuthal correlations from AuAu to UU collisions: Introduction

 In addition to the known (and potentially unknown) background effects, the CME-induced signals may also suffer from the strong initial state fluctuations of the matter geometry as well as the $\bB$-field orientation.
 The event-by-event fluctuations generally make the $\bB$ direction unaligned with the event-wise second-harmonic participant plane and hence tend to suppress the CME contributions to the $\g_{\a \b}$, as thoroughly studied in ~\cite{Bloczynski:2012en}.
-For RHIC AuAu collisions it was found ~\cite{Bloczynski:2012en} that such suppression is extremely strong for very central and very peripheral collisions and the most promising centrality bins for detection of any $\bB$-field induced effect is around $20-50\%$.
+For RHIC AuAu collisions it was found ~\cite{Bloczynski:2012en} that such suppression is significant for very central and very peripheral collisions and a strong correlation between the $\bB$ direction and matter geometry occurs only for centrality bins around $20-50\%$.
+This suggests that the $\bB$-field induced effect is extremely hard to be detected in very central and very peripheral events but most likely to be detectable in the centrality class around $20-50\%$.

 Clearly the present situation concerning the interpretations of the measured charge-dependent azimuthal correlations calls for a careful separation of the flow-driven background contributions.
 Note that both TMC and LCC effects' contributions to $\g_{\a \b}$ grows with the elliptic flow (i.e. increasing from central to peripheral collisions), however the $\bB$ field strength also shows a similar centrality trend, thus making the separation rather difficult.
 There have been a few different proposals in attempt to achieve this~\cite{Liao:2010nv,Bzdak:2012ia,Bzdak:2011np,Voloshin:2010ut}, one of which is to utilize the UU collisions~\cite{Voloshin:2010ut}.
 The Uranium nucleus $^{238}$U, unlike the Au or Pb, has a highly deformed prolate shape with a large quadrupole.
 The initial idea is that for the very central UU collisions there will be negligible magnetic field but still sizable geometric anisotropy (e.g. due to the so-called ``body-body'' collision configuration) that leads to elliptic flow, so that any $\bB$-related effect will be absent while any $v_2$-driven effect will still be present.
 Very recently, STAR collaboration reported their preliminary results of the charge-dependent azimuthal correlations in UU collisions at $\sqrt{s}=193$ GeV~\cite{Wang:2012qs}.
 The UU data show certain interesting features different from AuAu, and in particular for the most central events ($0-1\%$) they observe a sizable $v_2$ but vanishing $\g_{\rm OS}-\g_{\rm SS}$.